 If there’s one thing South African Mamma knows best, it’s how to keep the kiddos entertained with activities that still manage to be fun for the adults.
 Surrounded by stunning natural beauty, Cape Town hosts a handful of nearby sights and must-see attractions.
-Whether you’re looking for a family-friendly day hike or an afternoon at a museum, South African Mamma’s list has it all!
+Whether you’re looking for a family-friendly day hike or an afternoon at a museum, we’ve got you covered with these 9 activities.

 Dive Into Cape Town’s Natural Beauty